robotframework/robotframework/doc/releasenotes/rf-3.2.2.rst

 - `Mikhail Kulinich <https://github.com/tysonite>`__ added Python 3.9 to CI (`#3629`_)

-Huge thanks to all sponsors, contributors and to everyone else who has reported problems, participated discussion on various forums, or otherwise helped to make Robot Framework as well as the ecosystem and community around it better.
+Huge thanks to all sponsors, contributors and to everyone else who has reported problems, participated in discussions on various forums, or otherwise helped to make Robot Framework and its community and ecosystem better.

 | `Pekka Klärck <https://github.com/pekkaklarck>`__
 | Robot Framework Lead Developer